FelixKratz/SketchyBar/README.md

 This bar project aims to create a highly flexible, customizable and fast statusbar for users that like playing around with shell scripts and want to make their statusbar show exactly the information they need for their workflow.

-The configuration of the bar takes place in a confiuration file where almost everything can be configured.
+The configuration of the bar takes place in a configuration file where almost everything can be configured.
-Bascially, the bar itself is a rectangle that can hold arbitrarily many *items* and *components*, which can be configured to do awesome stuff.
+Basically, the bar itself is a rectangle that can hold arbitrarily many *items* and *components*, which can be configured to do awesome stuff.
 An *item* will occupy a space in the bar and can be equipped to show an *icon* and a *label*.
 The *icon* and *label* can be changed through
 *scripts* that can be attached to the *item*.
 It is also possible to *subscribe* and *item* to certain *events* for their *script* execution action, which makes very powerful items possible.
 Additionally, an *item* can be assigned a *click_script*, which executes on a mouse click.